ugobas/PC_ali/README.md

 PC_ali performs hybrid multiple structure and sequence alignments based on the structure+sequence similarity score PC_sim.
 Besides the MSA, it outputs pairwise similarity scores and divergence scores and neighbor-joining phylogenetic tree obtained with the hybrid evolutionary divergence measure based on PC_sim, and it outputs a pdb file with multiply superimposed structures.
 Optionally, it computes violations of the molecular clock for each pair of proteins.

 PC_ali takes as input:
-1) either a list of PDB files (option -pdblist, format: column1 filename col2 chain col3 directory 1 or 2 where the file is stored), or
+1) either a list of PDB files (option -pdblist, format: column1: pdb code or file name col2: chain col3: domain, ex.
+1-222 col4: domain name col5: directory 1 or 2 where the file is stored), or
 2) not aligned sequences (option -seq), or
 3) an MSA (option -ali).
 In cases 2 and 3 PDB file names must be specified as sequence names.